 A detailed image of the front-mounted transfer unit is shown here.
 This assembly was connected by the universal joints at the bottom of the image to the propellor shafts that came from the transmissions and combined the two power flows into one.
 It also provided a two-speed hydraulic-controlled gear reduction.
 (Picture from TM 9-1727D Ordnance Maintenance--Transfer Unit for Light Tanks M5, M5A1, and 75-mm Howitzer Motor Carriage M8.)

 The new turret on the M5A1 is shown here.
 A radio bustle was incorporated, and the AAMG mount has been moved to the turret's right-hand side.
-The pistol ports on this tank have also been omitted.
+The pistol ports on this tank have also been omitted, and a ventilator has been added between the drivers directly below the gun shield.

 Details of the relocated turret machine gun mount can be seen in this image.
 Grousers are stowed on the turret, and the commander's periscope is raised.
 The turret spotlight is visible behind the commander's periscope.